john-science/python_for_scientists/classes/02_data_structures/lecture_02.md

 Set theory is a whole field in mathematics.
 But the basics of set theory, as they apply to computer science are easy to understand.
 For more information, just look on Wikipedia for: [sets](http://en.wikipedia.org/wiki/Set_%28abstract_data_type%29), [subset](http://en.wikipedia.org/wiki/Subset), [superset](http://en.wikipedia.org/wiki/Subset), [union](https://en.wikipedia.org/wiki/Union_%28set_theory%29), and [intersection](https://en.wikipedia.org/wiki/Intersection_%28set_theory%29).

-####  dictionaries

-Dictionaries are similar to what their name suggests - a dictionary.
-In a dictionary, you have an 'index' of words, and for each of them a definition.
-In Python, the word is called a 'key', and the definition a 'value'.
-The values in a dictionary aren't numbered - they aren't in any specific order, either - the key does the same thing.
-(Each key must be unique, though!)
-You can add, remove, and modify the values in dictionaries.

-Creating a dictionary is much like anything else, but you use curly brace (`{`, `}`) to define a collection as dictionary and a colon (`:`) to define a key/value pair:

-    gdp = {'USA': 16244600, 'China': 8358400, 'Japan': 5960180, 'Ghana': 40711, 'Samoa': 681}

-To retreive a value from a dictionary, simply supply the related key:

-    >>> gdp['Samoa']
-    681

-However, if that key doesn't exist, Python will throw an error:

-    >>> gdp['Czechoslovakia']
-    Traceback (most recent call last):
-      File "<stdin>", line 1, in <module>
-    KeyError: 'Czechoslovakia'

-To add a new key/value pair to an existing dictionary, just asign the new value:

-    gdp['Germany'] = 3425956

-You can also delete an element from a dictionary:

-    del gdp['Japan']

-To retreive all the keys or values from a dictionary:

-    >>> gdp.keys()
-    ['USA', 'Germany', 'China', 'Samoa', 'Ghana']
-    >>> gdp.values()
-    [16244600, 8358400, 40711, 681, 3425956]

-**NOTE**: It is important to know that when you retreive all of the keys or values from a dictionary in this way, they will not be ordered.
-Do not expect that you can predict what *order* these keys or values come out in.

 [Back to Syllabus](../../README.md)